 Director of Learning - Mr T Webster Email

-The Performing Arts Team is a highly successful and vibrant team, consisting of three departments; Dance, Drama and Music.
+The Performance Team is a highly successful and vibrant team, consisting of three departments; Dance, Drama and Music.

 All students follow a curriculum in these specialist subjects during Key Stage 3.
 At Key Stage 4, students can choose to take GCSEs in Dance, Drama, or Music.
 At A Level, options include Dance, Music, and Drama and Theatre.